MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-rest-api.md

 [Fabric API quickstart - Microsoft Fabric REST APIs](/rest/api/fabric/articles/get-started/fabric-api-quickstart#get-token)

-Use MSAL.Net to acquire an Entra ID token for Fabric service with the following scopes: Workspace.ReadWrite.All, Item.ReadWrite.All.
+Use MSAL.Net to acquire a Microsoft Entra ID token for Fabric service with the following scopes: Workspace.ReadWrite.All, Item.ReadWrite.All.
 For more information about token acquisition with MSAL.Net to, see [Token Acquisition - Microsoft Authentication Library for .NET](/entra/msal/dotnet/acquiring-tokens/overview).

 Paste the Application (client) ID you copied earlier and paste it for ClientId variable.